 Fortunately, more and more employers are beginning to recognize the value of offering coverage for infertility.
 In 2018, 44% of big companies – defined as those with more than 20,000 employees – offered full or partial coverage for IVF, according to The New York Times.
 That’s an increase of 7% from 2017.
 Moreover, CNBC reports a 20% increase in companies offering such benefits in 2019.

 Why the upward trend among employers offering IVF and fertility coverage?
 For one, it helps with employee retention.
 According to research from FertilityIQ, of those surveyed who had their IVF covered by their employer, 62% reported being more likely to remain in their jobs for a longer period.
 And 88% of the women who had their IVF fully paid for returned to their employer after giving birth.

 FertilityIQ’s research includes a list of employers that offer fertility benefits, but because more and more companies add benefits every year, be sure to check the benefits of the insurance plans your prospective company offers.

 3. Meet With an Infertility Specialist Before Trying to Conceive

-One of the things that makes dealing with the costs of infertility so difficult is that often, couples only discover problems after they try to conceive naturally and fail.
+One of the things that make dealing with the costs of infertility so difficult is that often, couples only discover problems after they try to conceive naturally and fail.